s-unsworth/RTF-to-PDF-Converter/README.md

 # RTF-to-PDF-Converter
 Converts RTF Files to PDF using Python and comtypes

-## Requirements
+## Set-up
+1. Install Python 3.9+
-Please make sure to install the relevant libraries using the requirements.txt file
+2. Install relevant libraries using the requirements.txt file

+## Converting files
+1. Get all of the RTF files into a folder
+2. Run the .bat file to open the UI
+3. Select the input folder containing the RTF files
+4. Select the output folder to save the PDF files
+5. Click "Convert" to start the process

 ## Virtual Environment
 It is recommended to use a virtual environment for this